 What is the best way to prep the loaf tins so the bread doesn’t stick?

-You can choose to either spray your loaf tins with a flour-based baking spray (like Baker’s Joy) or grease them with shortening or butter and a little bit of flour.
+You can choose to spray your loaf tins with a flour-based baking spray (like Baker’s Joy) or grease them with shortening or butter, then sprinkle a little flour.

 Do I leave the peel on when grating zucchini for zucchini bread?

 With grating the zucchini, you can choose to leave the peel on or off.
 Some people leave it on, while others remove it.
-For me personally, I removed it for this recipe.
-If your zucchini has a wax coating on it, I would recommend peeling it off.
+Personally, I removed it for this recipe.
+If your zucchini has a wax coating, I recommend peeling it off.

 Do I remove the excess liquid from the shredded zucchini?